linch1226/chen-qut-PRED/README.md

 ###### biopython
 ###### mysql
 ## Introduction:
-The main script for the predictor contains the main commands.
+The main script for the predictor contains the main commands.＜/br＞

 GO_descriptor: it is used to construct protein sequences.
 This program includes how to find homologous proteins and how to search local databases.
 Some of the codes need to install specific packages, which we mentioned in the requirements
 Pfam_deccriptor : The Pfam program contains an online search for http://pfam.xfam.org to capture the functional domain  of a specific protein by searching the website.
 So we construct vectors
 Jacknife_rf contains classification algorithms and cross-validation procedures